-The council is chaired by the dean of the university college.
+The council is chaired by the Associate Vice President of Academic Affairs.
 General education coordinators are those faculty/administrators who coordinate general education activities in their respective departments and function as liaisons between those departments and the council.

-20; one general education coordinator from each discipline represented in the core: anthropology, biology, chemistry, communication, economics, English, foreign language, geography, history, health, physical education and sport science, mathematics, music, philosophy, physics, psychology, sociology, theater, political science, and visual arts.
+19; one general education coordinator from each discipline represented in the core: anthropology, biology, chemistry, communication, dance, economics, English, foreign language, geography, history, mathematics, music, philosophy, physics, psychology, sociology, theater, political science, and visual arts.